 General Gun Restrictions In The United States

-For instance, if you were previously guilty of a crime and served more than a year in prison as punishment, then you can’t own a pellet gun, let alone shoot it.
+For instance, if you were previously guilty of a crime and served more than a year in prison as punishment, you can’t own a pellet gun, let alone shoot it.
 If you are considered a drug abuser by the state, you cannot use this gun even on private property.

 The same applies if you have been found mentally unstable by the court or committed to a mental institution.
 Consequently, you are also prohibited if you are an illegal immigrant or have renounced your U.S. citizenship.
-The same goes for a member of the U.S. armed forces who got a dishonourable discharge.
+The same goes for a member of the U.S. armed forces who got a dishonorable discharge.

 Global Gun Regulations

 Most African countries follow the Bamako Declaration to control firearms in their countries.
 Take one of these countries, Botswana, for example.
 Each year, this country issues only 50 firearms licenses to its people despite the number of applications.
 So, you can understand that the acceptance rate is very low, and regulation is stringent.